luis2420/holberton-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly : display files in long format and id 6-firstdirectory : create a new directory with absolute pathname 7-movethatfile : move a file to another place
+5-listfilesdigitonly : display files in long format and id 6-firstdirectory : create a new directory with absolute pathname 7-movethatfile : move a file to another place 8-firstdelete : delete a file from a absolute pathname